-In 1987 I arrived in Santo Domingo
+In 1987 I arrived in Santo Domingo,

 to work on the re-opening of the new Jaragua Hotel, Resort, and European Spa.

 I was in charge of a kitchen crew of approx. 35-40, and seven F&B outlets throughout the Resort.
-On my arrival I didn’t speak a word of Spanish, so the first thing was to take Spanish lessons.
-My teacher was some guy that had no idea how to teach someone Spanish!
+On my arrival, I didn’t speak a word of Spanish, so the first thing was to take Spanish lessons.
+My teacher was some guy who had no idea how to teach someone Spanish!
 We just had conversations and when he tried to talk to me about the grammar I started snoring!

-So with just the very basic knowledge of Spanish, I started up the operations of the Hotel, by hiring 3 Sous Chefs, one Dominican that spoke English & Spanish, a Swiss that spoke French, German & English, and another Swiss that spoke Spanish & German this way I was able to communicate for the first few months and get things organized, it was like having 3040 Spanish teachers because, with all the balonie that came out of my mouth in Spanish every one of them always corrected me, that is how I spoke pretty damn good Spanish within the first 2 years.
+So with just a very basic knowledge of Spanish, I started up the operations of the Hotel, by hiring 3 Sous Chefs, one Dominican that spoke English & Spanish, a Swiss that spoke French, German & English, and another Swiss that spoke Spanish & German this way I was able to communicate for the first few months and get things organized, it was like having 3040 Spanish teachers because with all the balonie that came out of my mouth in Spanish every one of them always corrected me, that is how I spoke pretty damn good Spanish within the first 2 years.

-Things we take for granted
+Things we take for granted,

 After my promotion to Director of Food & Beverages, I really had to get my stuff together as far as Spanish as I had to hold weekly meetings with the different F&B departments plus sitting in on the GM meetings.
 But there again most of my supervisors spoke some English and so I was able to communicate and get my meeting points across.